These baked, pepper jack cheese Stuffed Green Chile Meatballs are made with ground turkey, ground oats instead of breadcrumbs and a tomatillo sauce.

 I had made a beautiful green chile and tomatillo sauce the previous day and then changed my mind mid recipe and went another direction, so this came in handy, but feel free to use store bought if you prefer.
 Here is my recipe for my Tomatillo Sauce, it really doesn’t take that long to make and is much better than store bought to me.

-Place the meatballs in a greased 9×9″ baking pan.
+Place the cheese stuffed meatballs in a greased 9×9″ baking pan.
 Pour the tomatillo sauce over the meatballs and then cover with aluminum foil to seal.
 Reduce oven temperature to 350°F and bake for 30 minutes with the last 5 minutes uncovered.

 - 1 lb ground turkey